tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 cmake -DLT_BUILD_EXAMPLES=1 -DLT_CAL=trezor_crypto ..
 make
 ```

 For each example, an ELF binary will be created in the build directory.
-Once all examples are built, continue with the following chapter.
+Once all examples are built, continue with the following section.

 ### Run First Examples
 The Nucleo board provides a virtual serial port over USB.
 To view the output from the examples, connect to this serial port using a terminal emulator (e.g., `minicom`, `screen`, or PuTTY).